offjangir/Scene_Inpainting/README.md

 ## Contact

-For questions or issues, please open an issue or contact [your email].
+For questions or issues, please open an issue or contact the contributors.